 Topaz resembles quartz and ranges in color from clear to brown to yellow to sky blue.
 The blue stones are especially beautiful when faceted in the Lone Star cut.

-Currently, only three Mason County ranches offer the public the opportunity to go topaz hunting.
-They charge by the day; you keep what you find.
+Currently, only one Mason County ranch offers public topaz hunting.
+Charge by the day; you keep what you find.
 Some very nice stones have been found in this way.
 In fact, since there is no commercial mining of Mason County topaz, hunting it yourself is one of the main ways of finding it.
 You may hunt topaz at either of the following ranches.